 3. You need a housekeeping audit plan established to check for compliance with your new tool stowage policies.

-Ken Reed is a Partner at System Improvements, Inc.
+Ken Reed is a Vice President at System Improvements, Inc.